Langtang Valley Trek

 Check out our itinerary for Langtang Valley Trek below or just send us an email and we’ll tailor-make an itinerary based on your requirements.

-This area can be visited at any time of year.
+Langtang Valley can be visited at any time of year.
 However, the monsoon season is not ideal.
 The trail gets slippery and dangerous.
 The optimum time to visit and photograph this path is from February to May in the spring and September to November in the autumn.
-Autumn is the best time to go on a walk in Langtang.
+Autumn is the best time to go on a walk-in Langtang Valley.
 From September through mid-December, the weather is moderate and constant.
 Trekking at this time of year provides you with clear mountain vistas, fresh air, and gorgeous blue skies.

-March to May is the second finest trekking season in the Langtang region.
+March to May is the second-finest trekking season for the Langtang Valley trek.
 The season’s long, warm days will suit your trip and make it even more memorable.

 Summary of the Langtang Valley Trek Itinerary